chwoda1/slackbot-vulnerbot/README.md

 STATUS:
 	NOT COMPLETED

-	Still have to run unit tests and integration tests
+	Still have to run thorough unit and integration tests

 USE:
 	Currently, vulnerbot can only understand a very small set of commands and is very inflexible.
 However, this should